tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 > **Careful** If you use an easy-to-guess, or very short, encryption key, then a hacker might be able to guess it.
 Indeed, if your key is a single English word, then it is relatively easy to guess: a hacker could try a dictionary of all English words to see if any work.
 >
-> This is why websites often insist that passwords be more than 8 characters long, and include special characters, like digits or punctuations.
+> This is why many websites insist that passwords be more than 8 characters long, and include special characters, like digits or punctuations.
 Such passwords are much harder to guess.

 But there is a problem: how do you communicate the *encryption key* to the site you are sending it to so that they can decrypt your password?
 If you are sending `password.txt` to your bank, how does your bank get the encryption key `honeybee`?
 You have to send them the key somehow, and if you send it unencrypted then hackers could copy it.
 If you encrypt the key, then that encryption needs its own key: how do you send *that* key?
 There is no immediately obvious way around this problem.

 The [RSA Cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) solves this problem using a clever idea called [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Basically, the *bank* makes a carefully constructed **public key** that anyone can use to encrypt a message that only the bank can decrypt it.
 The bank does the decryption with a **private key** that they don’t share with anyone else.
 To send `password.txt` to the bank, you use the banks public encryption key to encrypt the file.

-We won’t go into the mathematical details of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) other than to point out that one part the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithms requires calculating a large integer power like this: $a^{65537}$.
+We won’t go into the mathematical details of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) other than to point out that one part of the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithms requires calculating a large integer power such as $a^{65537}$.

 ## Calculating Large Integer Powers Efficiently

-How would you calculate $a^{65537}$ *efficiently*?
-How multiplications are needed?
+How can you calculate $a^{65537}$ *efficiently*?
+For our purposes, we will say define efficiency to be the number of multiplications needed to calculate the answer.

 ## Some Special Cases
 There are a few simple cases for calculating powers that can be handled individually: